find your perfect postgrad program

 Environment-related PG courses

-'Erasmus Mundus’ Masters Program in Environmental Sciences, Policy and Management—MESPOM at Lund University Sweden
+Master of Science in Environmental Sciences, Policy and Management (MESPOM) at Lund University

-This program is operated by CEU, Lund University (Sweden), the University of Manchester (UK), the University of the Aegean (Greece), the University of Saskatchewan (Canada), and the ‘Monterey Institute for International Studies’ (USA).
+This program is operated by the International Institute for Industrial Environmental Economics at Lund University (Sweden), the University of Manchester (UK), Central European University (Vienna) and the University of the Aegean (Lesvos, Greece).
 Graduates are awarded MSc degrees by all European partners.
-It is aimed at graduates who want to solve the many environmental challenges that we face today so would suit graduates from natural sciences, earth studies, social sciences and even law.
+It is aimed at graduates who want to solve the many environmental challenges that we face today, so would suit graduates from natural sciences, earth studies, social sciences and even law.

 MSc in Marine and Lacustrine Science and Management at Vrije Universiteit Brussel

-This program – at Vrije Universiteit Brussel in Belgium – provides insight into the diversity and complexity of the life and processes in the oceans, seas, lakes and estuaries and skills to study and manage them.
-It is open to graduates in biology, biochemistry and biotechnology, chemistry, geology, geography, geography and geomathics, bio-engineer science or environmental sciences.
-There is a huge skills shortage in this area and the ocean provides endless opportunities for study.
+This program at Vrije Universiteit Brussel in Belgium provides insight into the diversity and complexity of the life and processes in the oceans, seas, lakes and estuaries and skills to study and manage them.
+It is open to graduates in biology, biochemistry and biotechnology, chemistry, geology, geography, geography and geomatics, bio-engineer science and environmental sciences.
+There is a huge skills shortage in this area, and the ocean provides endless opportunities for study.

 Geography course

-The Geography Department at King’s College London in the UK has one of the widest ranges of postgraduate courses on offer in Europe, with over thirty degree options available.
-Geography covers so much of ‘the environment’, so personalise your degree by choosing optional modules that suit your interests, and enjoy living in the one and only city of London.
+The Geography Department at King’s College London in the UK has one of the widest ranges of postgraduate courses on offer in Europe.
+Geography covers so much of ‘the environment’, so personalise your degree by choosing optional modules that suit your interests and enjoy living in the one and only city of London.
+There is also an option of a joint PhD with Hong Kong University or the National University of Singapore.
 Applicants should be graduates or have relevant experience.

 Find postgraduate programs in GEOGRAPHY

-The Graduate School of the Environment at CAT in Wales.
-CAT (Centre for Alternative Technology) is an education and visitor centre which demonstrates practical solutions for sustainability, covering all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing.
+The Graduate School of the Environment at the Centre for Alternative Technology (CAT) is an education and visitor centre which demonstrates practical solutions for sustainability, covering all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing.
 It is a world-renowned centre of new ideas and has been around for over 40 years.
-If you want to live your 'environmental principles' while you study then this is good place to start.
+If you want to live your 'environmental principles' while you study, then this is good place to start.

-MSc Health and the Environment at Cranfield University
+MSc Global Environmental Change and Planetary Health at Cranfield University

-Health is a growing sector and assessing the impact of our surroundings on our health is crucial to many organisations.
-So if you have a social conscience and well as an interest in environmental science or management this course may well suit you.
+Health is a growing sector and assessing the impact of our environment on our world is crucial to many organisations.
+So, if you have a social conscience and well as an interest in environmental science or management this course may well suit you.
 This course at Cranfield University in the UK is suitable for both recent graduates and scientists who are looking to gain an advanced understanding of how human activities which are detrimental to the environment specifically affect human health

-The Lancaster Environment Centre in the UK is an internationally renowned centre of environmental studies.
+The Lancaster Environment Centre at Lancaster University in the UK is an internationally renowned centre of environmental studies.
 This course is taught by world experts in their field, including staff of the Centre for Ecology and Hydrology within the Lancaster Environment Centre.
-If you want to help ensure we manage our resources more effectively then this course could be ideal.
-Water is a crucial resource yet it is often in short supply to those who need it so be part of the solution.
+If you want to help ensure we manage our resources more effectively, then this course could be ideal.
+Water is a crucial resource, yet it is often in short supply to those who need it so be part of the solution.
 A degree in a relevant subject is required to apply.

 Ecology course

-MSc Ecology and the Environment at Linkoping University
+MSc Ecology and Sustainable Development at Linköping University

-The Ecology and the Environment masters program at Linköping University in Sweden prepares students for working with the management of ecosystems, ecological communities and populations, based on a thorough knowledge of ecological concepts and theories.
-So if you love nature or biology and want to make sure ecosystems gets the protection it deserves and even plan ecological landscapes then this course may suit you.
+The Ecology and the Sustainable Development masters program at Linköping University in Sweden prepares students to use their knowledge about ecological practices to shape a sustainable future.
+So, if you love nature or biology and want to make sure ecosystems gets the protection it deserves and even plan ecological landscapes then this course may suit you.

 In conclusion